-The Security Department continues to operate under the Security Management System via our ISO 28000 Supply Chain Security certification.
-The Authority remains the only port authority in the United States to hold this certification, now entering its 11th year.
+The Security Department continues to operate under the Security Management System via the Authority's ISO 28000 Supply Chain Security certification, which mandates continuous improvement.
+The Authority remains the only port authority in the United States to hold this certification, now entering its 12th year.
+Security also worked closely with the Operations Division to implement a facial recognition software and protocol for truckers entering the container terminals.
+To date, over 5,000 truckers have been registered in the system, which speeds the entry procedure to reduce turn time.